 Just below the hatchery there is an Interpretative Site, which allows public access to a small stretch of the creek.
 Public access then picks up again two-miles down stream, below Hot Creek Ranch.
 Despite offering a parking area and restrooms at the Hot Creek Geological Site, the U.S. Forest Service no longer allows people swim at Hot Creek because of inconsistencies in the water’s temperatures.

-Camping at Hot Creek
+Fishing at Hot Creek

 Hot Creek is the kind of place where even if you only catch one fish, you feel like a winner.
 The creek is small, shallow and open.
 It is easy for even a novice fly fisher to cast across the entire creek.
 It is also easy for the numerous fish stuffed into the creek to notice anglers long before the anglers notice them.
 And since the fishery gets lots of action from eager anglers, the trout certainly know what fishermen and artificial flies look like, especially the older brown trout, which often run in the 18-24” range.